Linear Circuit Analysis

 Computing gain, $G$

-Next, we present a few common configurations using OpAmps.
-Problems with OpAmps can often be solved by identifying the configuration of the OpAmp in the circuit (i.e. inverter or follower) and applygin the final equations for the gain, derived below.
+Next, we present a few common configurations with OpAmps.
+Problems with OpAmps can often be solved by identifying the configuration of the OpAmp in the circuit (i.e. inverter or follower) and applying the equations of the gain, which are derived below.

 Inverter